 At Wolf Camp, we teach that cattails are the #1 survival plant in temperate North America.
 If you are in a survival situation and are in an area with cattails, you have lucked out!
-Cattail rhizomes (the root structure) contain very high levels of . . . → Read More: Wild Edible Recipe – Cattail Chips
+Cattail rhizomes (the root structure) contain very high levels of carbohydrates, as . . . → Read More: Wild Edible Recipe – Cattail Chips

 No first-aid kit is complete without a medicinal salve.
 A salve is an ointment used topically (externally) that helps to heal and protect our skin.
 It is a natural herbal remedy that is easy to make and can be used for a variety of skin troubles — from sunburns to bee stings to eczema and beyond!

 A salve is different than a cream, lotion, or balm in that it contains no water or butters (such as cacao or shea); instead, it is made from a combination of oil or lard and wax with an added . . . → Read More: How to Make an Herbal Salve

 We just noticed that the ubiquitous internet still has our old WordPress Blog site published.
 The following posts are from the first year after Kim and I got married, then moved to Puyallup, and began teaching weekly homeschool, after-school, and evening classes on our various topics.
 The photos are great, the stories are fun, but the instructional information contained in the posts is a bit sparse because we didn’t yet realize that to become popular, blog posts are supposed to be highly informational, rather than a documentation of what happened in the past.
 That said, feel free to check out . . . → Read More: Vintage Blog Posts from our Old WordPress Site

 Lorraine Olivas-Romey with Hericlum Abietis – Lion’s Mane Mushrooms